sjalim/AbroadX/README.md

 ## Brief
 A web application with __Express.js__ and __Node.js__.
 As well as this is our 3rd year university team project.
-The website is intend to offer __Unversity Admission & Scholarship Information__ to international students.
+The website is intend to offer __University Admission & Scholarship Information__ to international students.